-The Queensland Mental Health Commission welcomes the Queensland Government’s announcement to introduce legislation by the end of 2022 to enable United Nations officials to visit Queensland’s locked mental health wards.
+The Queensland Mental Health Commission welcomes the Queensland Government’s announcement to introduce legislation to enable United Nations officials to visit Queensland’s locked mental health wards.

 The Commission is committed to supporting a human rights culture in Queensland and strengthening the human rights protections of all Queenslanders, including those living with a mental illness and/or problematic alcohol and other drug use.